Uganda Police Band

-The Uganda Police Band is the sole ensemble of the Uganda Police and the mandated police band of the Republic of Uganda, being stationed in Kampala.
+The Uganda Police Band is the official musical ensemble of the Uganda Police and the mandated police band of the Republic of Uganda, being stationed in Kampala.
 It is responsible for playing at police ceremonies and community events.
-It was founded in the mid-1960s following Ugandan independence.
+It was founded in the mid-1960s following Ugandan independence, serving as a ceremonial and community outreach arm of the national police service.
 In September 2019, it launched its first affiliated police band in the Lango sub-region.